-As the economy improves, property prices are rebounding... and so are property taxes.
+If you are like me, you probably recently received your tax assessment letting you know that your property taxes have increased.
 Most municipalities mail tax assessments each spring.
-Scammers are often close behind, posing as government programs that claim to lower your taxes for a fee.
+Scammers are often close behind, posing as government programs that claim to lower your taxes, for a fee.

+Here is how this scheme works.
 You get a letter in the mail that appears to come from a government agency with names that include “tax adjusters” or “tax reassessment”.
-It's really a private business, and it promises to get your property taxes reduced by disputing your tax assessment.
+It's really a non-governmental business, and it promises to get your property taxes reduced by disputing your tax assessment.
 For this, the business charges from $30 to hundreds of dollars.
 A typical letter reads:

 "The XYZ County tax authorities may have made an error when they recently assessed your property.
 The mistake means you may be over taxed by $2,000...
 For 10 minutes and a one-time fee of less than $100, it's well worth the potential savings of $2,000."